ConSol/sakuli/README.md

 ![sakuli-logo](./docs/pics/sakuli-logo.png)

-*A end-to-end testing tool for web sites and common UIs with full Nagios integration*
+*An end-to-end testing tool for web sites and common UIs with full Nagios integration*

 # Introduction
 ## What is Sakuli?